Brian-Pho/Textbook-Notes/_posts/textbooks/2019-05-08-after-digital-computation-as-done-by-brains-and-machines.md

 - *Sparse representations*: a large, absolute number of neurons are activated for a complex event but is small compared to the total number of cells in the region.
 - As processing moves further away from the sensory receptors, the representation seems to become sparser and sparser and more and more selective, but no selective representations.
-- Analogy: The brain is like a piano player in that it has to play 2.5 million keys at the right time and hitting the right key, or else a disaster ensues.
+- *Analogy*: The brain is like a piano player in that it has to play 2.5 million keys at the right time and hitting the right key, or else a disaster ensues.

 **Limulus: How the horseshoe crab sees a mate**